mystor/rust-cpp/README.md

 Rust-cpp is an experimental compiler plugin for the rust programming language which enables you to write C++ code inline in your rust code.

+## WARNING: Highly Unstable

+The API and functionality of this compiler plugin is very experimental and unstable.
+If you decide to use it in one of your applications, be prepared for it to break irreparably, or for the API to change dramatically, in a single dot release, or due to a rustc update.

 ## Usage

 Import C++ header files